Q: Should I put a “consumer statement”in my credit report to explain a bad mark or mistake in my credit file?

 Hopefully, your credit reports currently indicate: “There is no consumer statement associated with this file,” or something to that effect.
 If not, you can dispute an existing consumer statement, or simply write a letter to the credit bureaus, and try to get it deleted.
 For example, TransUnion allows individuals to write a letter to add or remove a consumer statement from their credit reports.

 To get a consumer statement removed, send a consumer statement removal request, along with your name, address and TransUnion File Identification Number to:

 Chester, PA 19022

 If you write the credit agencies to delete a consumer statement and it doesn’t work, just be prepared to wait it out until any consumer statement you supplied to the credit bureaus eventually expires.

-- does adding a statement to credit report help
+- how do i add consumer statement to credit report